 Be required to pay to the other party an additional amount in respect of an Indemnifiable Tax (except in respect of any interest payable under the Transaction); or

 Receive a payment from which an amount is required to be deducted or withheld on account of a Tax (except in respect of any interest payable under the Transaction) and no additional amount is required to be paid in respect of such Tax under subsection (E)(iv) (other than by reason of subsection (E)(iv)(a) or (b)) then such party may, in its sole discretion, upon two (2) Business Days notice to the other party, designate an Early Termination Date under Section 5 of this GTC.
-For purposes of calculating [Losses and] Costs under Section 5 of this GTC, the party designating the Early Termination Date as a result of a Change in Tax Law shall be treated as the Defaulting Party, and the other party shall be treated as the non-defaulting party.
+For purposes of calculating Gains, Losses and Costs under Section 5 of this GTC, the party designating the Early Termination Date as a result of a Change in Tax Law shall be treated as the Defaulting Party, and the other party shall be treated as the non-defaulting party.

 Miscellaneous

-It shall not be an Event of Default under this GTC if any of the representations or warranties contained in this Section prove to have been false or misleading in any material respect or if a party breaches any agreement or covenant in this Section.
+[It shall not be an Event of Default under this GTC if any of the representations or warranties contained in this Section prove to have been false or misleading in any material respect or if a party breaches any agreement or covenant in this Section.]

 Currency Provisions